jg-digital-media/jgdm-100DaysOfCode/work/log/round-10.md

 # R10D39: Wednesday 14 December 2022

-Today I successfully managed to migrate the WordPress Darabase that makes up my new site from local to my domain.
-Hoping to open it and unveil everything soon.
+Doing backups of my old content today and cleared files from my web space, started writing the launch blog and other final finishing touches.
+I think tomorrow will be launch day!

 + **Technologies Used** - HTML, CSS, WordPress

 # R10D38: Tuesday 13 December 2022

-Today I successfully managed to migrate the WordPress Darabase that makes up my new site from local to my domain.
+Today I successfully managed to migrate the WordPress Database that makes up my new site from local to my domain.
 Hoping to open it and unveil everything soon.

 + **Technologies Used** - HTML, CSS, WordPress